CenturyLinkCloud/mdw/mdw/build.md

 16 - TODO: Publish NPM package

-17 - Run task 1 to 2 and commit the files to start work on post release SNAPSHOT builds
+17 - Run task 1,2 & 5 and commit the files to start work on post release SNAPSHOT builds